gitnex-org/gitnex/README.md

 [<img alt='Get it on OpenAPK' src='https://codeberg.org/gitnex/GitNex/raw/branch/main/assets/openapk.png' height="82"/>](https://www.openapk.net/gitnex-for-forgejo-and-gitea/org.mian.gitnex/)
 [<img alt='Get it on IzzyOnDroid' src='https://codeberg.org/gitnex/GitNex/raw/branch/main/assets/IzzyOnDroid.png' height="82"/>](https://apt.izzysoft.de/fdroid/index/apk/org.mian.gitnex)

-## Note about Forgejo and Gitea version
+## ℹ️ Note About Forgejo and Gitea Version

-Please make sure that you are on the latest stable release or later, for the best experience.
+For the best experience, please ensure that you are using the latest stable release or later of your Forgejo or Gitea instance.

-## Build from source
+## 🔨 Build from Source

-Option 1 - Download the source code, open it in Android Studio, and build it there.
+**Option 1:** Download the source code, open it in Android Studio, and build it there.

-Option 2 - Open the terminal (Linux) and navigate to the project directory.
-Then, run `./gradlew assembleFree`.
+**Option 2:** Open the terminal (Linux) and navigate to the project directory.
+Then, run: `./gradlew assembleFree`

-## Features
+## ✨ Features

 - Multiple accounts support
 - File and directory browser